 It has been nearly two years since we moved to the US.
 This post is about some of the little things that we have noticed living in the suburbs of Silicon Valley, California.
 We do the laundry in a laundry room outside of our apartment, and we have to pay $1.50 plus detergent every time.
 On the one hand you spend more money, on the other I think it’s good for the environment because it reduces usage.

 A few months ago I visited Singapore for a couple of days and one of the things that grabbed my attention were the street signs.
-Here are some examples: “Growing up with Yeo’s”, saw on the subway.
-I assume this means it’s designed for people with kids.
+Here are some examples: 'Growing up with Yeo's', saw on the subway.
+I assume this means it's designed for people with kids.
 Why, why?
 Ah, now I see.
-If you haven’t been in Asia or Middle East that’s their traditional way of disposing of body garbage.

 More than a year ago I had the opportunity to travel to Hyderabad, India for a week.
 Hyderabad is not your typical tourist spot.
 It is most known as a technology hub which means that many international technological companies have a presence there.
 This is one the reasons you won’t see fakirs, sadhus, cows, elephants, tigers or monkeys mentioned here.
 I arrived in Hyderabad in the middle of the night.
 A driver, who we may call Amit, was waiting for me.